yusukeemata/cloud-portfolio/README.md

 This portfolio architecture follows several core cloud architecture principles:

-• Serverless-first design
+**Serverless-first design**
 All backend components are implemented using fully managed serverless services such as AWS Lambda, API Gateway, and DynamoDB to minimize operational overhead.

-• Security by design
+**Security by design**
 Authentication is handled through Amazon Cognito with JWT authorization enforced by API Gateway.
 AWS WAF protects the CloudFront edge layer from common web attacks.

-• Scalability
+**Scalability**
 All components are horizontally scalable by default, allowing the system to handle traffic spikes without manual capacity management.

-• Observability
+**Observability**
 Amazon CloudWatch provides centralized monitoring through metrics, logs, and alarms.
 SNS notifications enable proactive alerting for abnormal system behavior.

-• Loose coupling
+**Loose coupling**
 Frontend, authentication, API, compute, and database layers are clearly separated, allowing independent scaling and development of each component.

 Architecture flow: